adityabalu/DiffNet/README.md

 ```

 # IBN Examples
-Codes for the examples used in the [IBN paper](https://arxiv.org/pdf/2211.03241.pdf) can be found in the `IBN` directory:
+Codes for the examples used in the [IBN paper](https://arxiv.org/pdf/2211.03241.pdf) can be found in the `IBN` directory, under the respective sub-directory:
 ```
 IBN
   datasets